mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 ## ln

-Make hard links or symbolic (aka \"soft\") links to files.
+Make hard links or symbolic (aka "soft") links to files.
 Both hard links and soft links are references to other files.
-If you don\'t know what an \"inode\" is, stick with using soft links.
+If you don\'t know what an "inode" is, stick with using soft links.
 (Even if you *do* know what an inode is, chances are good that you will use soft links the vast majority of the time).

-A soft link is a special type of file that serves as an alias to another file (or directory) \-- same basic concept as \"desktop shortcuts\" in Windows, where you have a shortcut icon on your desktop that points to a program, file, or folder that is located elsewhere on your computer.
+A soft link is a special type of file that serves as an alias to another file (or directory) \-- same basic concept as "desktop shortcuts" in Windows, where you have a shortcut icon on your desktop that points to a program, file, or folder that is located elsewhere on your computer.
-The file or directory that the link points to is called the \"target\" of the link.
+The file or directory that the link points to is called the "target" of the link.

 When using `ln`, remember to include the `-s` option to choose soft type of link, and put the path to the target *before* the destination path for the new link.\

-To create a soft link named \"linkname\" pointing to a target named
+To create a soft link named "linkname" pointing to a target named "file":\
-\"file\":\

     $ ln -s file linkname

-To create links in the current directory (also known as \".\") that point to files in ending in \".so\" located in the *../lib* directory, giving the soft links the same names as the original files:
+To create links in the current directory (also known as ".") that point to files in ending in ".so" located in the *../lib* directory, giving the soft links the same names as the original files:

     $ ln -s ../lib/*.so .